zzzprojects/learn-orm/tutorials/selenium-webdriver/finding-elements.md

 # Finding Elements

-One of the most fundamental techniques to learn when using `WebDriver` is how to find elements on the page.
+One of the most fundamental technique to learn when using `WebDriver` is how to find elements on the page.
 Selenium defines two methods for identifying web elements.

  - **FindElement:** Used to uniquely identify a web element within the web page.
  - **FindElements:** Used to identify a list of web elements within the web page.